7 Common Website Speed Test Warnings and How to Fix Them

 ShortPixel

-ShortPixel is another fantastic choice to optimize your images.
+ShortPixel is another fantastic choice for optimizing your images.
 It will compress files automatically or even in bulk.
 ShortPixel supports all popular image formats like PNG, JPG, JPEG, GIF, WebP, and PDF.
-It is free for up to 100 images/month and their pricing start at $4.99/mo for 5,000 images.
+It is free for up to 100 images/month, and their pricing starts at $4.99/mo for 5,000 images.

-Optimizing images help you to reduce the bandwidth usage and increase the website speed.
-Use a high-quality image optimization plugin to automate the process and save your time.
+Optimizing images helps you to reduce bandwidth usage and increase the website speed.
+Use a high-quality image optimization plugin to automate the process and save time.

 7. Use a Content Delivery Network (CDN)